XiaoyuJi001/Data-analysis/HW VC dimension.md

 The Vapnik-hervonenkis (VC) dimension is a measure of the capacity (complexity, expressive power, richness, or flexibility) of a space of functions that can be learned by a statistical classification algorithm.
 It is defined as the cardinality of the largest set of points that the algorithm can shatter.
 It was originally defined by Vladimir Vapnik and Alexey Chervonenkis.
 Briefly, So, we could understand the meaning of VC dimension. dvc (H) is the largest value of N for which MH(N) = 2^N^    dvc = k ?
 1

-##Infinite to finite
+## Infinite to finite

 According to the definition, break point k restrict the rang of MH(N).
 Then, given N and k, it can be proved that the upper bound of the maximum value of MH(N) is polynomial.
 According to the Hoeffding inequality, it is feasible to use mH(N) instead of M to obtain machine learning.

 ![](http://m.qpic.cn/psb?/V12764hq3b2u4E/YqG1oSvATzAAJVJNCC1P9HROTOy28yP9h.7OApphmfc!/b/dL4AAAAAAAAA&bo=LAJeAAAAAAADB1I!&rf=viewer_4)

 But when N Towards infinity, the last value above will be more than 1.
-What抯 the problem?
+What is the problem?
 That is the upper bound 2n of growth function is too large, In fact, the growth function does have a smaller upper bound, which is the polynomial.
 According to the definition of B (N, k), the maximum number of dichotomies with N points is k, which is also  ![](http://m.qpic.cn/psb?/V12764hq3b2u4E/ubz*NJjz0QEbS5j71XKanZL7LmfdL2q7SN8U8.ha5.E!/b/dFMBAAAAAAAA&bo=QgAmAAAAAAADB0Y!&rf=viewer_4)  the upper bound of B (N, k) growth function.
 So, MH(N) = N (N,k) <= B(N,k).